The previous chapter may be found here.

 Another dike, or perhaps this same one in a different exposure, is found in the west wall of Arroyo del Cobre.

-The start of the Neogene (upper Tertiary) has been put at 23 million years ago.
-By this time the continents looked very much like they do today, although Iraq and New Guinea were still under water and Central America was not yet a continuous ribbon of land.
-In the western United States, the most significant geological change was that the compression of the Laramide orogeny had reversed itself, and instead of the crust being compressed, it began to be pulled apart.
+23 million years ago, the world was beginning to look very much like it does today, although Iraq and New Guinea were still under water and Central America was not yet a continuous ribbon of land.
+In the western United States, the compression of the Laramide orogeny had reversed itself, and instead of the crust being compressed, it began to be pulled apart.
 At the same time, the asthenosphere under the western United States became hot enough to lift the entire region as the western United States drifted onto the northernmost part of the East Pacific Rise.
 This was the period when rifting along the Rio Grande Rift really began to get going.

 Only a small part of the crustal thinning in the Rift is accounted for by lower surface elevations along the Rift.
 The rest is due to the mantle rising into the rift.
-The rift is bounded by deep faults on one or both sides, and the combination of deep faulting, a shallow, hot mantle, and the zone of weakness from the Precambrian suture along the Jemez Lineament creates conditions for sustained volcanic activity.
+The rift is bounded by deep faults on one or both sides, and the combination of deep faulting, a shallow, hot mantle, and the zone of fertile rock along the Jemez Lineament creates conditions for sustained volcanic activity.

 The faults bounding the rift are not single large faults, but numerous parallel faults forming one or more fault zones.
 East of Santa Fe the Pecos-Picuris Fault Zone marks the west face of the Sangre de Cristo Mountains and plunges to the west.
-To the west, which is the deeper side of the Rift in the Jemez area, there are two systems of faults, the Pajarito Fault Zone and the Jemez Fault Zone.
-Further north, the Pajarito Fault Zone turns east to join the Embudo Fault Zone, while the Jemez Fault Zone disappears under the Jemez Mountains before possibly joining with the Canones Fault Zone.
+To the west, which is the deeper side of the Rift in the Jemez area, there are three systems of faults.
+These are the Pajarito Fault Zone, the Canada de Cochiti Fault Zone, and the Jemez Fault Zone.
+Further north, the Pajarito Fault Zone turns east to join the Embudo Fault Zone, while the Jemez and Cochiti Fault Zones disappears under the Jemez Mountains before possibly joining with the Canones Fault Zone.